chillr/c4bapidoc/server_side_api_reference.md

 ### 2. Transaction Status Query

-This API is used to query the status of a created transaction.
+This API query gets the status of a created transaction.

 | Path | https://onlineapi.chillr.in/api/v5/transactions/details |
 | -- | -- |